TenBitMelon/BiomesImage/README.md

 ```
 ./generateMapPreview -1717765983328882033
 ```
-To generate with large biomes, include another argument.
+To generate with large biomes, include the `--largeBiomes` flag.
 ```
-./generateMapPreview -1717765983328882033 largeBiomes
+./generateMapPreview -1717765983328882033 --largeBiomes
 ```
 The program then outputs the rgb values of each pixel of a 128x128 image of biomes centered around the worldspawn.